RyanMcG/Bits-Books/README.md

 * Compass and SASS
     * blueprint/semantic
 * HAML
-* MySQL
+* PostgreSQL (or another RDBMS that SQLAlchemy supports)

 --------
 ## Setup

 ### Database Setup

-Setting up the database is a multi step process.
-To start off you need to have the necessary permissions to create a database.
-Any value enclosed by angle brackets (e.g. <variable>) is a variable and should be replaced by the appropriate value.

-If you are installing this on your own system and your MySQL super user is root then you can use the following values:

-    <super user> = root
-    <bitbook user> = bitbook
-    <bitbook database> = bitbook

-If the database is preinstalled (e.g. if we are running this on stdsun), then the first command should not be used.
+Setting up the database is pretty simple process.
+Creating the tables and loading the data can be done from within python.
+You must setup a database first though.

-1. Create the database/schema and a user to access it.
+Create the database/schema and a user to access it.
 This only needs to be done if the database does not already exist.
+You might need to customize the `create-database.sql` file to use the correct database and username for your setup.
+Really, the given file is really just a sample.

-        mysql -u <super user> -p < create-database.sql
+    psql -U <super user> < create-database.sql

-2. Create the tables (The default password for the bitbook user is 'amazon').
-If you are not running as the bitbook user (e.g. the database has already been created for you) then use whatever username has already been given.

-        mysql -u <bitbook user> -p <bitbook database> < create.sql

-3. To use the built in data loaders you must first have the python application setup properly.
-This can be done by following the instructions below.

-4. After you have finished loading the data you may finalize the schema.

-        mysql -u <bitbook user> -p <bitbook database> < finalize.sql

-And that's it for creating the database.
-Once it is up and running you can try installing and running the Flask application with the instructions below.
+By default the super user is `postgres`.

 ### Web Application (Python/Flask) Setup

+Once the database is setup we need to properly isntall the application, create some tables and finally load some sample data.

-This package is compatible with Heroku/cedar.
+This application is compatible with Heroku/cedar.
 See the Heroku website for [instructions on how to deploy a Python - Flask app to Heroku](http://devcenter.heroku.com/articles/python).